 A two-time NSCAA All-America and academic All-America honoree at Akron, Caldwell collected third team honors as a junior in 2011 and first team honors a year later as a senior.
 He appeared in 88 games with the Zips, starting 66 times while scoring 20 goals and adding 22 assists, helping Akron reach the NCAA Tournament four times.
 He was named the Most Outstanding Player at the 2010 College Cup when he scored the only goal of the Zips 1-0 win over Louisville in the College Cup Final.
 All five of his goals that year came in either the MAC Tournament or the NCAA Tournament.
 A captain during his junior and senior seasons, he had a career-best nine goals as a senior while adding 10 assists to be named the 2012 Mid-America Conference Player of the Year, a Hermann Trophy semifinalist and a finalist for the Senior CLASS Award.
 One year prior, he had six goals and a career-best 11 assists for the defending national champions.
 As a freshman in 2009, Caldwell appeared in 19 games, converting his penalty attempt in College Cup shootouts against North Carolina and Virginia.

-REVOLUTION ACADEMY: Played one season with the Revolution Academy Under-18 team upon its launch in 2008-09, when he was a senior in high school … captained the Revs’ U18 squad for the inaugural 2008-09 campaign … helped the U18s earn their first-ever win at a U.S. Soccer Development Academy Showcase when he scored three goals in 19 minutes in a 6-1 win over North Meck SC (Cornelius, N.C.) on May 25, 2009.
+Played one season with the Revolution Academy Under-18 team upon its launch in 2008-09, when he was a senior in high school, serving as their captain in their inaugural campaign.
+He helped the U-18s earn their first-ever win at a U.S. Soccer Development Academy Showcase when he scored three goals in 19 minutes in a 6-1 win over North Meck SC (Cornelius, N.C.) on May 25, 2009.